tyconsulting/blog.tyang.github.io/_posts/2015-06-24-automating-opsmgr-part-1-introducing-opsmgrextended-powershell-sma-module.md

 	<li>4 Unit Monitors and a dependency monitor</li>
 	<li>Discovery Overrides</li>
 </ul>
-The monitors created by <strong>New-OMTCPPortMonitoring</strong> supports On-Demand detection (which can be triggered by clicking the “Recalculate Health” button in Health Explorer), and I have variablised the data source module type and monitor type, so they can be reused for other workflows.
+The monitors created by <strong>New-OMTCPPortMonitoring</strong> supports On-Demand detection (which can be triggered by clicking the "Recalculate Health" button in Health Explorer), and I have variablised the data source module type and monitor type, so they can be reused for other workflows.
 <h4>Establishing Connections to OpsMgr Management Groups</h4>
 <strong>Configuring SMA Integration Module</strong>